wjgan7/wjgan7.github.io/posts/computing.md

 <details>
 <br>
 <summary>
 Here's how you can derive the answer.
+Credits to fellow TA Efe and his friend Forest.
 </summary>

 If we let $$S$$ be the sum of the run and $$X_k = \begin{cases} \text{the label of the $k$-th card} & \text{if it is in the run} \\ 0 & \text{otherwise} \end{cases}$$.
 Then